 |Running in 2023/24(Please note that module timeslots are subject to change)

 This module is an investigation into the language classroom and into learner and teacher roles and interactions.
-It develops themes relating to how languages are learned, what motivates people to learn other languages and how best to support and develop learning in the classroom.
-It draws on students' own experiences of language learning or teaching and encourages them to reflect on theoretical and practical aspects of language learning while the implications in developing their own practice as language teachers.
+It develops themes relating to how languages are learned, what motivates people to learn other languages, and how best to support and develop learning in the classroom.
+The module draws on students' own experiences of language learning or teaching and encourages them to reflect on theoretical and practical aspects of language learning while the implications in developing their own practice as language teachers.

-Through language classroom observations students can become familiar with common practices in language teaching and learning and have the opportunity to develop a teacher-researcher’s perspective.
-The module introduces the participants to a range of theoretical consideration and practical implications of the recent developments in language teaching: theoretical debates that stretch their critical analysis of language learning and teaching processes; investigate what practical implications these debates have on classroom teaching and learning will be considered.
+Through language classroom observations, students will become familiar with common practices in language teaching and learning and have the opportunity to develop a teacher-researcher perspective.
+The module introduces a range of theoretical considerations and practical implications of recent developments regarding the language classroom, including theoretical debates that widen students’ understanding of language learning and teaching processes.
+The practical implications of these debates on classroom teaching and learning will be considered.
 In doing so, the students are provided with an opportunity to evaluate and analyse learners and learning through exploring classroom solutions and incorporating lived experiences with academic literature.

-Students are required to find an institution where they can observe 4 hours of English language tuition at any level.
+Importantly, students are required to find an institution where they can observe at least 4 hours of English language tuition at any level.

 Balance of independent study and scheduled teaching activity